Rules for Ready/Valid Handshakes and Synchronization

 After a handshake completes, the source interface drops valid if it has no more data, otherwise it keeps valid high for the next handshake, which may complete in the same clock cycle.
 Similarly, the destination interface drops ready if it cannot accept more data, otherwise it keeps ready high and can complete the next handshake in the same clock cycle if valid is also high.

-Incorrect Handshakes
+Delayed Handshakes

 Sampling Changing Data